cs1302uga/cs1302-str-list/README.md

       * not have to go back and fix as many style errors and/or comments; and
       * have a better understanding of how your class works.

-1. <a id="tests"/>Start by implementing a few methods in `BaseStringList` (Suggested Deadline: Tuesday, October 3rd):
+1. <a id="tests"/>Start by implementing a few methods in `BaseStringList` (Suggested Deadline: Tuesday, February 20th):
    - [ ] Begin with `size` and `isEmpty`.
 Since these methods are inherited by the children, we won't need to write them in `ArrayStringList` or `LinkedStringList`!
 Now, go ahead and add methods called `testIsEmpty()` and `testSize()` to your
      `ListTester` class and call them from the `main` method.
 The code for these methods should look something like the code below: